-- 5.3.68 Paragraphs 5.3.70 to 5.3.82 refer to the standard identification requirement for customers who are private individuals; paragraphs 5.3.83 to 5.3.114 provide further guidance on steps that may be applied as part of a risk-based approach. - 5.3.69 Depending on the circumstances relating to the customer, the product and the nature and purpose of the proposed relationship, firms may also need to apply the following guidance to identifying, and verifying the identity of, beneficial owners, and to other relevant individuals associated with the relationship or transaction (but see paragraphs 5.3.10 and 5.3.11).
+Private individuals General 5.3.68 Paragraphs 5.3.70 to 5.3.82 refer to the standard identification requirement for customers who are private individuals; paragraphs 5.3.83 to 5.3.114 provide further guidance on steps that may be applied as part of a risk-based approach.
+5.3.69 Depending on the circumstances relating to the customer, the product and the network of the n the nature and purpose of the proposed relationship, firms may also need to apply the following guidance to identifying, and verifying the identity of, beneficial owners, and to other relevant individuals associated with the relationship or transaction (but see paragraphs 5.3.10 and 5.3.11).